Dallinger/Dallinger/docs/source/python_module.rst

 :meth:`~Experiment.collect` with that `app_id` will retrieve the data instead of re-running the experiment.

-For example an experimenter could pre-generate a UUID using `dallinger uuid`, then collect data using that UUID::
+For example, an experimenter could pre-generate a UUID using `dallinger uuid`, then collect data using that UUID::

     import dallinger